1. Machine Learning with Functional Data: From Statistical Methods to Deep Architectures

 Description:

-This tutorial introduces Markov and hidden Markov models for analyzing longitudinal data.
-Participants will gain both theoretical understanding and practical skills for applying these models using the LMest package in R. Hands-on exercises with R and RMarkdown will enable participants to implement and interpret these models on real datasets.
+This tutorial introduces Markov and hidden Markov models for the analysis of longitudinal data.
+Participants will gain both theoretical understanding and practical skills for applying these models using the LMest package in the R environment.
+Hands-on exercises with R and RMarkdown will enable participants to implement and interpret these models in real-world applicative cases.

 Topics Covered: